symbol/symbol/client/catapult/docs/RUNNETWORKLIN.md

     ./catapult.tools.nemgen --nemesisProperties ../resources/private-test.properties
     ```

+    **It will error out** because the mosaic ids currently in ``config-network.properties`` do not match the calculated values.
+Do not worry, we are going to fix that now.

-2. Copy the currency and harvest mosaic ids displayed on the command line prompt.
+2. Copy the currency and harvest mosaic ids displayed on the command line prompt (the hex string in parentheses):

     ```sh
-    (nemgen::NemesisConfigurationLoader.cpp@57) Mosaic Summary
+    Mosaic Summary
-    (nemgen::NemesisConfigurationLoader.cpp@32)  - cat:currency (621EC5B403856FC2)
+     - cat:currency (621EC5B403856FC2)
     ...
-    (nemgen::NemesisConfigurationLoader.cpp@32)  - cat:harvest (4291ED23000A037A)
+     - cat:harvest (4291ED23000A037A)
     ```

-3. Set ``currencyMosaicId`` and ``harvestingMosaicId`` in ``resources/private-test.properties`` with the values generated in the previous step.
+3. Set ``currencyMosaicId`` and ``harvestingMosaicId`` in ``resources/config-network.properties`` with the values obtained in the previous step (You will find these properties in the ``chain`` section).

     ```ini
     [chain]

-    currencyMosaicId = 0x621E'C5B4'0385'6FC2
+    currencyMosaicId = 0x621EC5B403856FC2
-    harvestingMosaicId = 0x4291'ED23'000A'037A
+    harvestingMosaicId = 0x4291ED23000A037A
     ```

 ## Generate the nemesis block